abelriboulot/onnxt5/README.md

 ![Actions Status](https://img.shields.io/github/license/abelriboulot/onnxt5)
 ![Version](https://img.shields.io/github/v/release/abelriboulot/onnxt5.svg)

-T5 Implementation in ONNX for fast NLP inference.
+Summarization, translation, Q&A, text generation and more at blazing speed using a T5 version implemented in ONNX.

 This package is still in alpha stage, therefore some functionalities such as beam searches are still in development.

 ## Installation